 Life – Terror.
 Ecstasy.
 Fight.
 Denial.
 Flight.
 Failure.
 PAIN.
 Forgiveness.
 Reconciliation.
 Hope.
 Love.
 Peace – Death.

 As we inch towards the replacement for the worse political leader in (my) living memory, the political feeding frenzy is reaching fever pitch.
-The now, accepted as the norm, ‘say fuck all’, ‘do fuck all’ until you absolutely have to approach by politicians has been temporarily abandoned.
+The now accepted as the norm, ‘say fuck all’, ‘do fuck all’ until you absolutely have to approach, from politicians has been temporarily abandoned.

 Politicians on all sides of the political landscape are fighting for media air-time, desperate for the opportunity to tell ‘us’, to tell the world, who they are, what they stand for and the political direction in which they want to take their party in.